Skip to content

 Specification and Handoff

 Independent work.
 No client time until the closing call.
-I take the raw material from Day 1 and produce Offering Briefs — 2–3 pages each, specified enough for your team to build and launch.
+I take the raw material from Day 1 and produce Offering Briefs: 2–3 pages each, specified enough to put in front of a real buyer.

 Each brief contains: